Viannez/Project1_WarehouseManagement/README.md

 [Pages](warehouse-frontend/src/pages) have the important components are are routed by the react-router-dom

 #### Important constraints
-- Cannot make a warehouse capacity smaller than it's current total inventory
+- Cannot make a warehouse capacity smaller than its current total product stock inventory
-- Cannot overfill warehouse
+- Cannot overfill warehouse by editing a product's stock
-- Cannot make duplicate product records in warehouse
+- Cannot add duplicate product records in warehouse
 - Cannot name two warehouses the same name
 - Price of product cannot be below 0